oliverhaas/openAbel/docs/reference/api.md

 ```

 With the end-correction methods (`2` and `3`) the last sample of the result is exactly `0.0`: it is the truncated
-transform at the truncation radius \(R\), where the integration interval has zero length.
+transform at the truncation radius $R$, where the integration interval has zero length.
 The
 [examples](../examples/index.md) show how the truncation error behaves.